jlmelville/uwot/README.md

 ## News

+*April 6 2019*. uwot is now on [CRAN](https://cran.r-project.org/package=uwot).
+Also, some minor-to-horrible bugs in the `lvish` perplexity routine have been fixed.

-*March 27 2018*.
+*March 27 2019*.
 Default behavior of the stochastic gradient descent optimization has changed again: the random number generator is now from the [PCG family](http://www.pcg-random.org/), linked via the [dqrng](https://cran.r-project.org/package=dqrng) package.
 This replaces the old